GOVT 347: International Security

 GOVT 347-K01: International Security

 This course focuses on several of the major debates and issues in international security.
-Students will be introduced to the variety of competing conceptions of security, evolution of security concepts, and existing security problems at the core of the international system.
-The course is divided into three parts: (i) Approaches to Security; (ii) Traditional and Non-Traditional Security; and (iii) Challenges and Emerging Threats including terrorism, cyber security, health security, and weapons proliferation.
-Some cases of regional security dilemmas will be examined closely to analyze, understand, transform, and eventually resolve conflicts that threatens the peaceful coexistence in today’s world.
+Students will be introduced to a variety of competing concepts of security, evolution of security concepts, and existing as well as emerging security problems at the core of the international system.
+The course is divided into three parts: (i) Approaches to Security; (ii) Traditional and Non-Traditional Security; and (iii) Security institutions.
+Cases of regional security dilemmas and challenging security threats will be examined closely to analyze, understand, transform, and eventually resolve conflicts that threatens the peaceful coexistence in today’s world.

 Course Information from the University Catalog

 Explores enduring security problems and new developments.
 Examines effects of international system on defense policies of states, particularly tensions of world caught between emerging interdependence and national demands.
 Encourages development of critical-thinking and group and oral presentation skills.Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.